-- In case of acquisitions, valuations are typically based on a multiple of EBITDA (earnings before interest, taxes, depreciation, and amortization).
-It is therefore critical for a buyer to understand historical earnings, trends, key assumptions used in forecasts and the sustainability of earnings.
+- In the case of acquisitions, valuations are typically based on a multiple of EBITDA (earnings before interest, taxes, depreciation, and amortization).
+It is, therefore, critical for a buyer to understand historical earnings, trends, critical assumptions used in forecasts, and the sustainability of earnings.

-- In order for an income measure to be considered of high quality, it must reflect cash flow and it must be sustainable.
+- For an income measure to be considered of high quality, it must reflect cash flow, and it must be sustainable.
 Earnings that are “tied up” in accounts receivable, for example, do not have much value because, despite being recognized, they have not yet been realized.
 Similarly, earnings that are not sustainable due to understated expenses due to an unfilled executive position, as an example, would overstate sustainable earnings.

 - Company XYZ was able to record a similar rise in its net income mainly as a result of the accounting changes (changed the depreciation calculation), the earnings increases are little more than paper profits.
 It is important to note that company XYZ hasn’t done anything illegal or wrong, but its quality is lower than that of company ABC.

 According to a survey conducted by the Emory University, 94.7% of CFOs think that earnings are either very important or somewhat necessary for investors in valuing the company.
 It is difficult to define the quality of earnings and, although there are no definitive criteria by which to evaluate it, there are many factors that can be considered in assessing the earnings.